 First, soak your old crayons in water overnight.
 The next day, the wrappers will easily peel off the crayons.

-You will need to cover your work area with newspaper or drop cloths to protect the walls, floors, and furniture from any melted crayon splatter.
+Teacher Tip: You will need to cover your work area with newspaper, garbage bag, or drop cloths to protect the walls, floors, and furniture from any melted crayon splatter.

 Before you begin using the hair dryer, you and your students will need to put on paint smocks or other protective clothing to avoid crayon splatter.
 Goggles from the dollar store will help protect the eyes from hot wax.

-Finally, with close supervision, help the children aim the hair dryer at the crayons until they begin melting.
+Finally, with close supervision, help the children aim the hair dryer to melt the crayons.

-Allow the hot wax to dry thoroughly before allowing the children to touch the pumpkins.
+Allow the hot wax drippings to dry thoroughly before allowing the children to touch the pumpkins.

 More Halloween Ideas